-At Meanwood Primary School, we have adopted the RWI programme as our basis for the teaching and learning of reading and writing in Key Stage 1.
+At Meanwood Primary School, we have adopted the RWI programme as our basis for the teaching and learning of reading in EYFS and Key Stage 1.

 What is RWI?